Can Ampiclox (Beecham) prevent pregnancy?

 Can ampiclox flush out sperm?

-The notion that ampiclox can flush out sperm is also a misconception.
 Ampiclox does not flush out sperm from the vagina or cervix.
+And the notion that it can is a misconception.

 Often, when the topic of flushing out sperm from the vagina is brought up, people come up with different ideas and tips, such as peeing after sex, cleaning the vagina after sex, and inserting vinegar into the vagina, among others.
 But, contrary to popular beliefs, doing all or any of these will not flush out sperm from the vagina.